yikaiyang/SS22-Knowledge-Graph/Report.md

 It starts with the deletion of the database and proceeds with the creation of all entities and nodes subsequently relationships.
 The implementation of those individual creation functions can be found in the file 'data_integration.py'.

-## 4. Training: Embeddings
+## 4. Knowledge Graph Embeddings
 (LO1) To train the embedding model the Python library Pykeen (https://pykeen.github.io) was used.

 For training of the dataset, the same KG models were used, as by the authors of the paper: TransE, TransH, TransD.
 In addition the model RotatE, and ConvE were added to introduce different concepts (Complex plane / CNN) to the evaluation.

-In the following a statistical breakdown of the dataset characteristics is listed:
+In the following a statistical breakdown of the distribution between entities and their total counts in the dataset is given:

+<b>Number of Entities / Triplets / Relationships </b>

 | Entities | Triplets | Relationships |
 | -------- | -------- | ------------- |
 | 1906     | 13006    | 8             |

-Distribution of entities:
+<b>Distribution of Entities:</b>

 |Entity/Label   |Count   |
 |---|---|